-Antitrust law has long recognized the anticompetitive impact of the exercise of buyer power - when large retailers or other major buyers of goods coerce suppliers into charging them less, while imposing higher costs on their smaller competitors.
+Antitrust law has long recognized the anticompetitive impact of the exercise of "buyer power" - when large retailers or other major buyers of goods coerce suppliers into charging them less, while imposing higher costs on their smaller competitors.
 Buyer power endangers the decentralized, diverse markets that Congress intended to promote in enacting the antitrust laws, including the Celler-Kefauver Antimerger Act.

 Nevertheless, merger enforcement policy of the last few decades has largely ignored buyer power, in keeping with the consumer-welfare framework, which views mergers through the narrow lens of prices.
-Yet recent scholarship and real-world evidence suggests that mergers that create buyer power can undermine competition in ways more significant than those that consolidate the seller-side, including by facilitating persistent collusion, price discrimination, exclusionary contracts, and other patently anticompetitive behavior.
-He failing to target buyer power, the antitrust agencies have biased policy in favor of large corporations, which can use their superior financial might to extract rents from suppliers and indirectly impose higher costs on small firms.
-As noted in Part III, this also depresses workers' wages in the affected supply chains.
+Yet recent scholarship and real-world evidence suggests that mergers that create buyer power can thwart competition more readily than those that consolidate the seller-side, including by facilitating persistent collusion, price discrimination, exclusionary contracts, and other patently anticompetitive behavior.148

+By failing to target buyer power, the antitrust agencies have biased policy in favor of large corporations, which can use their superior financial might to extract rents from suppliers and indirectly impose higher costs on small firms.
+As noted in Part 3, this also depresses workers' wages in the affected supply chains.